tylermcdonnell/Paxos/README.txt

    is on server (5 mod n) = (5 mod 5) = 0.

-4. When a process first becomes leader, it immediately spawns scouts (i.e., sends out p1a messages) as described in "Paxos Made Moderately Complex."
+4. When a process first becomes leader, it immediately spawns scouts (i.e., sends out p1a messages), as described in "Paxos Made Moderately Complex."
    This means that the timeBombLeader command cannot be used to deterministically limit p1a messages.
 For this reason, we have added an additional timeBomb command, which can be used to specify a non-leader process.
 To limit p1a